 At Smallicombe we have litters of rare breed pigs every few weeks and usually a selection of young breeding stock available.

 Pedigree Lop Weaners, born July 2017.
-Orders being taken now.
+All sold.

 Pedigree British Lop Pigs